Yes, yes it is. It is flown by white insecurity groups to intentionally make black Americans feel unwelcome.

 Pennsylvania’s Act for the Gradual Abolition of Slavery of 1780 set forth truly revolutionary concepts like proposing an end to racism — all children born in the state would be free persons regardless of race or their parents’ race.

-It would be a flag among all the American flags, symbolizing one less-than-ideal chapter of the past.
-Kind of like saying “here’s an old flag that we no longer fly, it’s from a time of slavery and we use it to show how far we’ve come since then”.
-It is a flag to symbolize mistakes made, with other flags to show direction and progress since that time.
+Kind of like saying “here’s an old flag that we no longer fly, it’s from a time of slavery and we use it to show how far we’ve come since that awful time of Betsy Ross”.
+It is a flag to symbolize mistakes made, with other flags present to show some direction and progress since that time and contextualize it properly.

-Ample opportunity would be given to explain how this flag is from long ago, a time that nobody would want to go back towards because… slavery, not to mention misogyny and a host of other things.
-Again, was it the only flag?
-No. Was it the primary flag?
-No.
+Ample opportunity would be given to explain how this flag is from long ago, all the way back to Civil War, a time that nobody would want to go back towards because… slavery, not to mention misogyny and a host of other things.

-This flag really isn’t really supposed to speak for itself because it raises many important questions that really shouldn’t be left open and unanswered.
+This “circle of jerks” flag really isn’t really able to speak for itself because on its own it raises many important questions that really shouldn’t be left unanswered.

-When used on its own with no context, just a substitution for the present American flag, it tends to beg whether someone is thinking “forget all the Amendements, never mind all the changes, let’s go backwards to white nationalism of the 1780s”.
+When flown or shown with no context, especially as a substitution for the present American flag, it begs whether someone is thinking “forget all the Amendments, forget Civil War, never mind victory against threats, let’s go backwards to white nationalism of the 1870s and 1780s and wallow in failure”.

 Or more literally, the Betsy Ross flag typically serves as a warning to Black people they are “neither welcome nor seen as equal”.